lileeyangg/practice-repo/flpoly_student.md

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course 1
+- Calculus

-- Course 2
+- Introduction to computation and programming

-- Course 3
+- FLAME

-- Course 4
+- Foundations of Data Analytics

 **Hobbies:**